Zeviks/next13-weather-app/README.md

-# next13-weather-app
+# Weather App 🔆
-A weather app built with Next 13 w/ TypeScript, Styled with TailwindCSS, Animated with Framer Motion.
-Weather data came from openweather-api.
+A weather app built with Next 13 w/ TypeScript, Styled with TailwindCSS, and Animated with Framer Motion.
+Weather data came from open weather API.